If you're a self starter, you may want to get started using Tali right away, but which version of Tali is best for you?

 Click here to access our Web App.

-We recommend the Chrome Extension for all web-based EHRs, so if your practice allows you to use a Chrome browser, the Chrome Extension is an option for all EHR systems, including EHRs that run on your desktop.
+The Chrome Extension works well with all EHRs, so if your practice allows you to use a Chrome browser, this can be a good option.
+The Chrome Extension sits discretely at the right side of your browser.
+The Chrome Extension is most effective with web-based EHRs though it is an option for all EHR systems, including EHRs that run on your desktop.

 The extension uses all the settings in your Chrome browser to do its thing.
 It installs in the Chrome web store along with any other Extension you may have in there.
 You can add and remove it whenever you like, this will not impact your Tali account settings or transcription history.